-Tucked away inside Vienna’s old town is the Jewish Museum; a centre of art, culture and history that pays testament to the important role played by the Jewish community in the city’s past and present.
+Tucked away inside Vienna’s old town is the Jewish Museum; a centre of art, culture and history that pays testament to the key role played by the Jewish community in the city’s past and present.

-Equally, the museum offers thought-provoking insights into the Jewish experience and the struggle against antisemitism
+Equally, the museum offers thought-provoking insights into the Jewish experience and the struggle against antisemitism.

-- See also: Jewish Vienna | The Holocaust Memorial
+- See also:

 The Jewish museum in Vienna offers a poignant overview of the history of the Jewish people in Austria and, most importantly, the relationship between community and country.

-In doing so, the museum creates a paradox for a non-Jew like me.
 The displays are at once shocking and not shocking enough.
 Celebratory and reaffirming, but also terrifying and depressing.
-I’ll explain what I mean in my review below of the permanent exhibitions.
+(I’ll explain what I mean in my review below of the permanent exhibitions.)

 The Dorotheergasse address is actually Palais Eskeles, an aristocratic townhouse that traces its roots back to the early 15th century and beyond.

-The Judenplatz address is the Misrachihaus, which has its origins in the middle
+The Judenplatz address is the Misrachihaus, which has its origins in the middle ages, when Vienna was merely the centre of a newly-founded duchy.

 The permanent displays